 Please know, the Banggai cardinalfish is perhaps my absolute favorite fish of all time.
 I’m obsessed with them.
 The long fins, the black stripes, white dots, and the fact that they will breed in your tank and live babies will shoot out of the male’s mouth makes them soooo cool.
 They are a great beginner saltwater fish and even a saltwater fish breeding challenge for you, all wrapped into one.

 If you’re looking to add a clownfish to your tank but want something that looks a little bit different from the rest, check out the tomato clownfish.
 Adorable.

 With a burst of color (canary yellow color), motion, and swagger in your tank, the bold (in personality and coloration) canary blenny is a great beginner saltwater fish to consider.

 Have you ever seen a fish that looked more awesome than the Longnose hawkfish?
 This hardy, bold invertebrate predator will sit on display, perched on the live rock, waiting for a meal.
 Then, watch them zip to life at feeding time.

 Yellow watchman goby

 The yellow watchman goby has it all and is a perfect beginner saltwater fish.
-They are colorful, hardy, relatively inexpensive and have the amazing added benefit of a really cool behavior to watch.
-This fish is famous for their symbiotic relationship with certain shrimps.
+They are colorful, hardy, relatively inexpensive, and have the amazing added benefit of a really cool behavior to watch.
+This fish is famous for its symbiotic relationship with certain shrimps.